MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-cs/submit-a-certificate-using-pkcs.md

 # Submit a certificate request by using a PKCS \#10 file or a PKCS \#7 file

->Applies To: Windows Server 2012 R2, Windows Server 2012

 This article shows you how to submit a certificate in CA Web Enrollment role service by using a PKCS \#10 file or a PKCS \#7 file.
 The CA Web Enrollment role service provides a set of web pages that allow interaction with the Certification Authority role service.
 See [Certification Authority Web Enrollment Guidance](/certification-authority-role.md) for more information about the CA Web Enrollment role service.

 ## Prerequisites

-- Computer with Certificate Enrollment Web Service is installed that is a member of the domain and running Windows Server 2008 R2 or Windows Server 2012.
+- Computer with Certificate Enrollment Web Service is installed that is a member of the domain and running Windows Server.
-- Client computers must be running at least Windows 7 or Windows Server 2008 R2.
+- Client computers must be running Windows or Windows Server.

 ## To submit a certificate request by using a PKCS \#10 or PKCS \#7 file by using Internet Explorer

-1. In Internet Explorer, connect to https://\<servername\>/certsrv, where \<servername\> is the name of the computer running the CA Web Enrollment role service.
+1. In Internet Explorer, connect to `https://<servername>/certsrv`, where `<servername>` is the name of the computer running the CA Web Enrollment role service.

 1. Select **Request a certificate**, and then click **Advanced certificate request**.